sswam/allemande/doc/README-allemande.md

 ![Allemande AI Banner](pix/allemande.png)

-# Allemande

 ## What is this?

-This is a work-in-progress AI toolkit and chat app.
+Allemande is a work-in-progress AI toolkit and chat app.

 See the [Point Alpaca](https://github.com/pointnetwork/point-alpaca) page for info on obtaining the LLM.